 Mange Ram’s son Parsadi finds that his purpose in life is to be the servant to Dinanath as Mange Ram was to Lala Motichand, the servant supreme.

 Sahdeyi, too, has a moment of reckoning, when she faces the ugly truth – that her place as the mistress of Lala, the mother figure to Dinanath and Diwanchand and the monarch of staff politics was over, the moment the daughters-in-law came in.

 And of course, the most important of them all.
 The ghat of duty.
 Duty of father to his stepson, of brother to brother, mother to son, husband to wife, wife to husband, son to father – name a relationship and Bagchi has touched upon them all.

 In exploring all these relationships through the lens of a novel, Bagchi brings the Indian way of life alive, the unit of which is family.
 Using prose that comes close to capturing the Hindi it tries to represent, and the sense of a period of time talking to another, Bagchi gets many of the nuances right, even when they are built on what some of us would recognise as stereotypes.

-There is political provocation too, in that Nehruvian, Gandhian and Maxist ideologies loom in the background, as followed by our protagonists.
-Makhan Lal’s aetheism is cause for controversy.
-Vishwanath talks about the time he was upset at his brother, a Hindu priest in the US, when the Babri Masjid was demolished.
+There is political provocation too, in that Nehruvian, Gandhian and Marxist ideologies loom in the background, as followed by our protagonists.
+Makhan Lal’s atheism is cause for controversy.
+Vishwanath talks about the time he was upset at his brother, a Hindu priest in the US when the Babri Masjid was demolished.
 Lala Motichand is unconcerned about independence, so long as his business does not suffer.

 At the centre is Ram, and in the last few pages, when Parsadi’s son plays Ram to impress Motichand, you wonder how a large part of our country has been doing that always.